silvestr3/pyscan/README.md

 # pyscan
 Python version of ipscan.
-Faster, more organized and clean, and generates a csv report with the results.
+Faster, more organized, cleaner, and generates a csv report with the results.
-This script need root privileges to run.
+Takes a list of hosts, resolves DNS and performs portscan using **python-masscan** This script need root privileges to run.

 ## Example usage